 The secret behind the DIBS method of FX trading

-From his experience, Peter Crowns discovered that markets tend to trend more often that trend reversals occur.
-This means that, in the 5 trading days of the week, the markets will spend most of that time in a trend than they will changing direction.
-The same occurs when you observe the markets for weeks, months or even years.
+From his experience, Peter Crowns discovered that markets tend to trend more often than trend reversals occur.
+This means that, in the 5 trading days of the week, the markets will spend most of that time in a trend then they will change direction.
+The same occurs when you observe the markets for weeks, months, or even years.
 This is the main principle behind the DIBS trading system.
 (DeMark trend trading method)

 From this foundation, Crowns was then able to come up with two golden rules: